KritiDwivedi/JAVA-PROJECT-ON-MERKLE-TREE/README.md

 ALGORITHM OF FIND FUNCTION IN MERKLE TREE

-Step 1: We will take tree and key as parameters.
+Step 1: We will take tree and key as para meters.